Lake Winnipeg algae threat: Watershed and water supply problems

-Lake Winnipeg ranks as the 11th largest lake by surface area; excluding the Caspian Sea, Lake Winnipeg would be the 10th largest freshwater lake in the world.
+Lake Winnipeg ranks as the 11th largest freshwater lake in the world by surface area.
 The lake consists of three well-defined regions, the larger North Basin, the smaller South Basin, and the connecting body of water defined as the "Narrows", all of which are greatly affected by algae blooms.
-The surrounding watershed drainage basin is roughly forty times larger than the lake's surface area.
-This ratio is higher than any other major lake in the world, making Lake Winnipeg susceptible to excessive nutrient levels.
-Because Lake Winnipeg holds a considerable small volume of water, the water quality is determined by manmade structures and high nutrient loading.
+The surrounding watershed's drainage basin is roughly forty times larger than the lake's surface area.
+This ratio is higher than any other major lake in the world, making Lake Winnipeg more susceptible to excessive nutrient levels.
+Because the lake holds a considerably small volume of water, the water quality is diminished by man made structures and high nutrient loading.

 Eutrophication entry points in Lake Winnipeg include: